And how do they differ from stability shoes?

 - Kinvara: One of Molly Huddle’s favorite training shoes for a reason—lightweight, springy, and built to race or do repeats.

 - Ride: Flexible upper offers pressure relief plus an extra-cushioned underfoot feel to ensure your feet will be happy no matter the mileage.
 APMA certified.*

 Neutral cushioned shoes

-There are a few ways to tell whether you need a neutral or stability shoe.
+There are a few ways to tell whether you need neutral or stability shoes.
 First, you can visit your local running store and ask to have a gait analysis test, which is where you run on the treadmill while an expert examines your form.
 You can also ask a friend to film you running facing forward on a treadmill.
-Additionally, your shoes can give you a hint that you a stability shoe.
+Additionally, your shoes can give you a hint that you need a stability shoe.

 Signs that you need a stability shoe: